Crafting Synthetic Realities: Examining Visual Realism and Misinformation Potential of Photorealistic AI-Generated Images: Literature Review

-The emergence of AI tools such as MidJourney and DALL-E enables the creation of photorealistic visuals at scale.
-This complicates the definition of photorealism as these AI technologies far surpass previous methods in creating visuals with greater detail and much higher levels of realism.
-Hausken \cite{hausken_photorealism_2024} introduced the concept of AI photorealism, a style of images that emulate photography using advanced AI tools, which differs from both traditional photography and the conventional concept of photorealism, as shown in Table~\ref{tab:definition}.
-However, a comprehensive and systematic conceptualization of AI photorealism is still lacking.
+Rooted in the tradition of photography that captures reality directly through the camera lens, photorealistic AI-generated images (AIGIs) redefine what a photograph looks like.
+Unlike smartphone photography which may use AI to enhance a real photograph, AIGIs are created entirely through artificial intelligence.
+Leveraging powerful generative models like Midjourney and DALL-E, photorealistic AIGIs mimic real photographs so convincingly that they are often indistinguishable from them \cite{devlin_fake_2023, lehmuskallio_photorealistic_2019, shen_this_2021}.
+This reflects the concept of photorealism — a visual style that simulates reality, which appears across various media such as computer graphics \cite{ferwerda_three_2003}, artistic works \cite{hausken_photorealism_2024}, and mixed and augmented reality \cite{pereira_photorealism_2021}.
+Photorealism involves a deliberate attempt to replicate the appearance of reality, challenging perceptions by blurring the line between the real and the artificial.

-In this paper, we focus on photorealistic AIGIs and further unpack the concept of AI photorealism.
-While photorealistic AIGIs hold broad implications for creative industries, their proliferation, particularly in the form of highly realistic but false images, can accelerate the spread of misinformation and undermine trust in news media.
-Thus, this paper looks into the specific features of AI photorealism within photorealistic AIGIs and addresses the implications of these features in the context of misinformation.
+Photorealistic AIGIs complicate the definition of photorealism as these AI technologies far surpass previous methods in creating visuals with greater detail and may elicit more realistic judgment.
+Hausken \cite{hausken_photorealism_2024} conceptualized this as AI photorealism, a realistic visual style entirely reliant on AI tools.
+Unlike traditional photography or photorealism, AI photorealism introduces a fundamentally different approach to creating realistic images.
+However, a comprehensive and empirical-based understanding of AI photorealism in AIGIs is still lacking.
+Meanwhile, the proliferation of AIGIs, particularly in the form of highly realistic but false images, can accelerate the spread of misinformation.
+Thus, this paper looks into the specific features of photorealistic AIGIs and addresses their implications in the context of misinformation.